neoforged/.github/primers/26.1/index.md

 ### List of Changes

-- `com.mojang.blaze3d.opengl`
-    - `GlDevice` now takes in a `GpuDebugOptions` containing the log level, whether to use synchronous logs, and whether to use debug labels instead of those parameters being passed in directly
-    - `GlProgram#BUILT_IN_UNIFORMS`, `INVALID_PROGRAM` are now final
-- `com.mojang.blaze3d.platform.ClientShutdownWatchdog` now takes in the `Minecraft` instance
-- `com.mojang.blaze3d.systems.RenderSystem`
-    - `pollEvents` is now public
-    - `flipFrame` no longer takes in the `Window`
-    - `initRenderer` now only takes in the `GpuDevice`
 - `net.minecraft.advancements.criterion`
     - `EntityTypePredicate#matches` now takes in a holder-wrapped `EntityType` instead of the raw type itself
     - `KilledTrigger$TriggerInstance#entityPredicate` -> `entity`